Mantra (comics): From warrior to sorceress

-An eternal warrior named Lukasz and 11 compatriots had been fighting the villain Boneyard for centuries: whenever an individual soldier dies, his soul would be placed magically in a new body to take up the fight once more.
+An eternal warrior named Lukasz and 11 compatriots had been fighting the villain Boneyard for centuries: whenever an individual soldier dies, his soul would be magically placed in a new body to take up the fight once more.
 In the 1990s, Lukasz' leader Archimage was betrayed by one of his men and captured by Boneyard, leading to the permanent death of most of the warriors and a final reincarnation for others.
 To the shock of Lukasz, he was put into the body of a woman, Eden Blake.

 In addition to being forced to deal with a new life as a woman, Lukasz also faces the particular challenges of Eden's life — in particular, her two children and her ex-husband.
 He falls in love with the soul of Eden Blake, which still exists within him.
 He also discovers that Eden had vast latent powers, including a mystical armor activated by a specific invocation including the word 'mantra', leading to the media dubbing her as such.

 In his last battle with Boneyard's men, commanded by Notch, the last male body of Lukasz was killed by a mercenary with precognitive abilities called Warstrike, who was deceived by the soldiers of Boneyard into attacking Archimage's warriors.
 While Lukazs is adapting to the body and family of Eden Blake, Warstrike found the Blake's house and told Lukasz-Eden that he had discovered the fraud of Boneyard's men.
 Lukasz-Eden convinces Warstrike to help him in the battle against Boneyard.
-Later, Lukasz recoveres a magical mask that is being sold in an auction.
+Later, Lukasz recovers a magical mask that is being sold in an auction.
 With this mask, Lukasz becomes Mantra and, through the use of magic, defeats the soldiers of Boneyard that had attacked during the auction.
 Lukasz-Mantra knew that someone close to Archimage betrayed him.
 He suspected the lawyer that worked with Archimage, John Dalmas.
 Mantra fools Dalmas into leaving his office and begins to search for evidence, but he is attacked by a magical construct called Kismet Deadly, created by Archimage with the intention of testing him.
 Mantra defeats Kismet, and later found two of his old companions, Hamath and Yaron, reincarnated as an old man and a dog respectively.
 Kismet Deadly appears to the trio and kills Hamath and Yaron.
 Confronted with the nature of mortality, Kismet leaves.
 After the battle, Mantra is captured by Boneyard, who takes the sorceress to his kingdom in the Godwheel.

 Boneyard tries to force Mantra to become his fourth wife, but she escapes with help of Warstrike and the local resistance.
 Sometime later, Mantra fights a demon vassal of Boneyard that had adopted the form of a wolf cartoon character.
 Mantra and the demon fight in a cartoon-like reality, and the demon is banished to Boneyard's realm.
 Mantra later joins the government agency Aladdin.